Camping in Aquitaine

 What a treat: holiday park La Réserve has its own lakeside beach with gently sloping sands, ideal for little ones.
 When it’s time to get out-and-about, there’s the extraordinary Bay of Arcachon, a beautiful beach playground, also famous for its fine oysters.
 The region has plenty of family-friendly seaside resorts to choose from: Biscarrosse-Plage, Mimizan-Plage and Contis-Plage, to name a few.
 Indeed, the Aquitaine coastline offers miles of undeveloped shoreline fringed by dunes, and Europe’s largest and most formidable – the spectacular Dune du Pilat – is not to be missed.
-The Atlantic breakers also make it a paradise for water sport enthusiasts and surfers.
-Whilst the Landes Forest offers peace and tranquillity as well as a host of fun, outdoor pursuits, whether it’s cycling, horse riding or canoeing.
+The Atlantic breakers also make it a paradise for water sport enthusiasts and surfer, and the Landes Forest offers peace and tranquillity as well as a host of fun, outdoor pursuits, be it cycling, horse riding or canoeing.

 Things To Do & Special Events

 Time to try some new activities?
 Introduce a musical interlude to a Landes Forest trip by experiencing the village of Sanguinet’s annual summer Jazz Festival.
 For thrills, Aqualand offers the ultimate water park experience with flume rides for the brave and giant paddling pools for younger ones.
 Meanwhile, Parc de la Coccinelle is a leisure park with a difference and a perfect family holiday destination, combining petting zoo, rides and an idyllic setting.
 Or try L’Écomusée de Marquèze: accessible by historic train, the museum takes you back in time to France as it once was in this region.
 A truly unique experience.

 Local Discoveries & Hidden Gems